Harsh-Upadhayay/EnvironmentAnalysis/Presentation/Presentation.md

 ---
 # Climate Analysis portal

-+ This Portal Analyzes the Change in Tmeperture and Rainfall Patterns of World , Countries , States , Cities.Also Compare them.
++ This Portal Analyzes the Change in Temperture and Rainfall Patterns of World , Countries , States , Cities.Also Compare them.

+* Created by
+    + Harsh Upadhyay
+    + Ayush Chauraisa
+    + Niraj Matare
+    + Prathmesh patil
+    + Harsh Tripathi

 ---
 # Github